PenguinDevs/ValoRPC/README.md

 ## Installation

-Download the exe file from the [latest release](https://github.com/PenguinDevs/ValoRPC/releases) and then run the file.
+Download the exe file from the [latest release](https://github.com/PenguinDevs/ValoRPC/releases/latest) and then run the file.

 Note that windows will by default block the application from running, responding with a message 'Microsoft Defender SmartScreen prevented an unrecognized app from starting...'
 This is because the application is unsigned like many other open source executables out there on the internet.
-This project is therefore open source for not only contributions/forks, but for you to trust the source code of this application-- although the code is indeed arguably quite a mess :P
+This project is therefore open source for not only contributions/forks, but for you to trust the source code of this application-- although the code is indeed arguably quite a mess.

 If you trust that my project is free from malware, go ahead and click 'more info' and then 'Run anyways'.